Where the Law Meets Understanding

-The “EDI Lead It & Live It Experience”™ at CDT Metallurgy focuses on the emerging understanding that somewhere, something is going awry, to wit, why do LGBTQ people, Women and POC leave STEM and why do their numbers reduce across STEM fields and occupations the higher their educational or organisational attainment gets?
+The “EDI Lead It & Live It Experience”™ at CDT Metallurgy focuses on the emerging understanding that somewhere, something is going awry, to wit, why do some people leave STEM and why do their numbers reduce across STEM fields and occupations the higher their educational or organisational attainment gets?

 The “EDI Lead It & Live It Experience” ™ offers students, employees and academics the opportunity to engage with the subject in a uniquely quirky way.

 Employers have a myriad of tools at their disposal when it comes to explaining the protected characteristics and this often makes up part of the induction undertaken by any new starter.